Everything you need to know about visiting Abu Dhabi in June

 - No UAE heritage events are scheduled for June 2026.

-- Hijri New Year (1 Muharram*) is expected to fall on 26 June 2025, with a public holiday possibly being observed (not always).
+- Hijri New Year (1 Muharram*) is expected to fall on 16 June 2026, with a public holiday being observed on Monday, 15 June 2026.

 Live Music, Theatre and Comedy